LASIK: Wavefront-guided

 The "leftover" astigmatism after a purely surface-guided laser correction can be calculated beforehand, and is called ocular residual astigmatism (ORA).
 ORA is a calculation of astigmatism due to the noncorneal surface (internal) optics.
 The purely refraction-based approach represented by wavefront analysis actually conflicts with corneal surgical experience developed over many years.

 The pathway to "super vision" thus may require a more customized approach to corneal astigmatism than is usually attempted, and any remaining astigmatism ought to be regular (as opposed to irregular), which are both fundamental principles of vector planning overlooked by a purely wavefront-guided treatment plan.
 This was confirmed by the 2008 study mentioned above, which found a greater reduction in corneal astigmatism and better visual outcomes under mesopic conditions using wavefront technology combined with vector analysis than using wavefront technology alone, and also found equivalent higher-order aberrations (see below).
 Vector planning also proved advantageous in patients with keratoconus.

 No good data can be found that compare the percentage of LASIK procedures that employ wavefront guidance versus the percentage that do not, nor the percentage of refractive surgeons who have a preference one way or the other.
 Wavefront technology continues to be positioned as an "advance" in LASIK with putative advantages; however, it is clear that not all LASIK procedures are performed with wavefront guidance.

-Still, surgeons claim patients are generally more satisfied with this technique than with previous methods, particularly regarding lowered incidence of "halos," the visual artifact caused by spherical aberration induced in the eye by earlier methods.
+Still, surgeons claim patients are generally more satisfied with this technique than with previous methods, particularly regarding lowered incidence of "halos", the visual artifact caused by spherical aberration induced in the eye by earlier methods.
 A meta-analysis of eight trials showed a lower incidence of these higher order aberrations in patients who had wavefront-guided LASIK compared to non-wavefront-guided LASIK.
 Based on their experience, the United States Air Force has described WFG-Lasik as giving "superior vision results".

 Topography-assisted

 Topography-assisted LASIK is intended to be an advancement in precision and reduce night-vision side effects.
-The first topography-assisted device received FDA approval September 13, 2013.
+The first topography-assisted device received FDA approval 13 September 2013.

 History

 Barraquer's early work

-In the 1950s, the microkeratome and keratomileusis technique were developed in Bogotá, Colombia, by the Spanish ophthalmologist Jose Barraquer.
+In the 1950s, the microkeratome and keratomileusis technique were developed in Bogotá, Colombia, by the Spanish ophthalmologist José Barraquer.
 In his clinic, he would cut thin (one hundredth of a mm thick) flaps in the cornea to alter its shape.
 Barraquer also investigated how much of the cornea had to be left unaltered in order to provide stable long-term results.
-This work was followed by that of the Russian scientist, Svyatoslav Fyodorov, who developed radial keratotomy (RK) in the 1970s and designed the first posterior chamber implantable contact lenses (phakic intraocular lens) in the 1980s.

 Laser refractive surgery

-In 1980, Rangaswamy Srinivasan, Samuel E. Blum and James J. Wynne at the IBM Research laboratory, discovered that an ultraviolet excimer laser could etch living tissue, with precision and with no thermal damage to the surrounding area.
+In 1980, Rangaswamy Srinivasan, Samuel E. Blum, and James J. Wynne at the IBM Research laboratory, discovered that an ultraviolet excimer laser could etch living tissue, with precision and with no thermal damage to the surrounding area.
 The phenomenon was termed "ablative photo-decomposition" (APD).